 National Heavy Vehicle Charging Pilot

-The following organisations are participating in the Small Scale On-Road Trial:
+The following organisations participated in the Small Scale On-Road Trial:

 - Bridgestone Australia Ltd